wp-plugins/responsive-mortgage-calculator/readme.txt

 * the amortization period
 * and they can select a payment period, either monthly, bi-weekly, or weekly.

 The payment result is displayed below the form - very simply and very easy to follow.
-But for the savvy user, a click on the information icon reveals more details…
+For the savvy user, a click on the information icon reveals more details…

 __Redesign It__

-The widget is built with plenty of classes to hook into for styling, so it’s easy to override the included stylesheet.
 There are settings to adjust the styling, a light and a dark theme, or you can remove the styling entirely and use your themes styling.
+The HTML is built with plenty of classes, so it’s easy to override the included stylesheet with your own CSS.

 __Plenty of Options__